chung-leong/zigar/zigar-runtime/README.md

 // USD = 123
 // PLN = null
 // USD = 123
-// Accessing property pln when usd is active
+// TypeError: Accessing property PLN when USD is active
+// [ 'USD' ]
 ```

+Note how a tagged union only returns the active key when `Object.keys()` is called on it, while a
+bare union returns all possible keys.
+This means it's possible to perform a spread operation
+(`{ ...object }`) on a tagged union whiledoing the same on a bare union would always cause an
+error to be thrown.

 Functions with pointer arguments can accept certain JavaScript objects directly.
 The mapping goes as
 follows: